Rocky Baptiste

-Rocky Baptiste (born 8 July 1972) is a retired English football striker.
+Rocky Baptiste (born 8 July 1972) is an English retired football striker.

 Career

 Born in Clapham, London, he went to secondary school at Neasden High School.
 Baptiste was a junior at Chelsea and Brentford, but failed to earn a professional contract.

 Hayes to Luton

 After initially playing for Wealdstone, Baptiste made his breakthrough with Hayes in 2000, where he scored six goals in 14 league games and caught the eye of Luton Town.
 At a struggling Luton, he made three league substitute appearances without scoring.
 When Joe Kinnear became manager, Baptiste fell out of favour and made a return to Hayes on loan for the rest of the season.

 Farnborough

 During the close season, Baptiste signed for Farnborough Town, where he stayed for two years scoring a total of 30 goals in 49 appearances, including Farnborough's lone strike in the FA Cup fourth round defeat to Arsenal.

 Stevenage and Margate

 In the summer of 2003, Baptiste joined Stevenage Borough, following manager Graham Westley's move, where he stayed until February 2004 scoring four league goals.
 Baptiste moved on to Margate, scoring five goals.